Scientist just found a previously unknown part of the human brain

 The Endorestiform Nucleus was hidden within the inferior cerebellar peduncle(Credit: NeuRA)

-Professor Paxinos identified the region almost 30 years before, but due to lack of better techniques, he was unable to make it clear.
-Now, by using better staining and imaging techniques, he found that the Endorestiform Nucleus is located within the inferior cerebellar peduncle.
-The Inferior cerebellar peduncle is an area that integrates sensory and motor information to refine our posture, balance, and fine motor movements.
+Professor Paxinos identified the region almost 30 years ago, but due to the lack of better techniques, he was unable to make it clear.
+Now, using better staining and imaging techniques, he found that the Endorestiform Nucleus is located within the inferior cerebellar peduncle.
+The Inferior cerebellar peduncle integrates sensory and motor information to refine posture, balance, and fine motor movements.

 Professor Paxinos said, “The region is intriguing because it seems to be absent in the rhesus monkey and other animals that we have studied.
 This region could be what makes humans unique besides our larger brain size.”